 - No key clip

-The UltrAspire Fitted Race Belt 2.0 innovates in the tube style running belt category, with its shape which is taller in the front and shorter in the back courtesy of curves on the bottom edge of the waistpack.
+The UltrAspire Fitted Race Belt 2.0 innovates in the tube-style running belt category with its shape that’s taller in the front and shorter in the back, thanks to curves on the bottom edge of the waistpack.

 This belt has three large pockets that will hold your phone, hydration, nutrition, and anything else you may want to carry.
 One of these pockets closes with a vertical zipper, which is handy if you want to ensure that your keys don’t fall out, while the other two open at the top.